 - Improved image quality significantly better overall rating from DXO (11 points).

 - Richer colors: Produces a measurable increase in natural colors (1.1 bits more color depth).

-- A greater variety of bright and dark details are captured (1.6 EV of extra DR).
+- Various bright and dark details are captured (1.6 EV of extra DR).